bkrishna-hari/azure-data-box-get-dotnet-started/README.md

   ```

 ### Book shipment pickup
 Below code initiates the shipment pickup request.
 This will be allowed only when the order is in delivered status.
+Add it into the Main() method that you already have in your code.
+You will need to enter the resource group name, job name start time, end time and shipment location in the code.

   ```
   // Input the name of the resource group